xShadowBlade/emath.js/documentation/docs/tutorials/coinGame/setup.md

 </html>
 ```

-This code sets up the project and imports ``emath.js`` using jsDelivr.
+This code sets up the project and imports ``emath.js`` and ``emath.js/game`` using jsDelivr.
 Alternatively, you can download ``emath.js`` on a local copy, though this is not recommended as you will have to manually check for updates.

 Now, create a js file named ``script.js`` and put the following code in it: